Extension method: Support in programming languages

 In VB.NET and Oxygene, they are recognized by the presence of the "extension" keyword or attribute.
-In Xojo the "Extends" keyword is used with global methods.
+In Xojo, the "Extends" keyword is used with global methods.

-In C# they're implemented as static methods in static classes, with the first argument being of extended class and preceded by "this" keyword.
+In C#, they are implemented as static methods in static classes, with the first argument being of extended class and preceded by "this" keyword.

-In Java you add extension methods via Manifold, a jar file you add to your project's classpath.
-Similar to C# a Java extension method is declared static in an @Extension class where the first argument has the same type as the extended class and is annotated with @This.
+In Java, extension methods are added via Manifold, a jar file added to the project's classpath.
+Similar to C#, a Java extension method is declared static in an @Extension class where the first argument has the same type as the extended class and is annotated with @This.
+Alternatively, the Fluent plugin allows calling any static method as an extension method without using annotations, as long as the method signature matches.

 In Smalltalk, any code can add a method to any class at any time, by sending a method creation message (such as methodsFor:) to the class the user wants to extend.
 The Smalltalk method category is conventionally named after the package that provides the extension, surrounded by asterisks.
 For example, when Etoys application code extends classes in the core library, the added methods are put in the *etoys* category.

-In Ruby, like Smalltalk, there is no special language feature for extension, as Ruby allows classes to be re-opened at any time with the class keyword, in this case, to add new methods.
+In Ruby, like Smalltalk, there is no special language feature for extension, as Ruby allows classes to be re-opened at any time with the class keyword to add new methods.
 The Ruby community often describes an extension method as a kind of monkey patch.
 There is also a newer feature for adding safe/local extensions to the objects, called Refinements, but it is known to be less used.

 In Swift, the extension keyword marks a class-like construct that allows the addition of methods, constructors, and fields to an existing class, including the ability to implement a new interface/protocol to the existing class.